Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Utilities/CompositeStructure.md

 A composite vector is a vector that is implemented by including an ordinary `Vector` as one of its attributes with the name `:contents`.

-To take full advantages of the Julia base, the following interfaces are redined:
+To take full advantages of the Julia base, the following interfaces are redefined:
 * inquiry of info: `size`, `length`
 * comparison between objects: `==`, `isequal`
 * obtainment of old elements: `getindex`